hhomsi/blockchain-developer-bootcamp-final-project/README.md

 - Truffle and Ganache-Cli

 ## Cloning the project repo:

-In your terminal, open a new folder and run: git clone https://github.com/hhomsi/blockchain-developer-bootcamp-final-project.git
+In your terminal, open a new project folder and run: git clone https://github.com/hhomsi/blockchain-developer-bootcamp-final-project.git

-- @truffle/hdwallet-provider
-- dotenv

 ## Contracts

-1- Run npm install in project root to install Truffle build and smart contract dependencies 2- In your terminal/project root, run local testnet in port 8545 with: Ganache-Cli (and keep it open!)
+- Run npm install in project root to install Truffle build and smart contract dependencies (@truffle/hdwallet-provider, dotenv)
+- In your terminal/project root, run local testnet in port 8545 with: Ganache-Cli (and keep it open!)
-3- Open a new terminal, run: truffle migrate --network development 4- Run: truffle test --network development
+- Open a new terminal, run: truffle migrate --network development
+- Run: truffle test --network development

 ## Frontend